mobweb/MobWeb_AddColumnsToProductGrid/README.md

 # MobWeb_AddColumnsToProductGrid extension for Magento

-Use this extension to add columns to the customer grid.
+Use this extension to add columns to the products grid.
 Note: This does not add any configuration options.
 Columns need to be added to the grid by modifying the code of this extension.
-The "company" column is added by default.

 ## Installation